DazbozSHS/Excel-List-Counter-Macro/README.md

 orange  1

 # RESTRICTIONS:
+- List must have a header
-The macro uses relative references, but the list must be in ROW A (any collumn), with the top header cell selected.
+- The macro uses relative references, but the list header cell must be in ROW A (any column), with the top header cell selected.

 # HOW TO USE:
-Import to Excel VBA, activate with CTRL+SHIT+C
+Import to Excel VBA, activate with CTRL+SHIT+C then header cell is selected